nixworks/public/news/2007/07/26/README.md

 ##### Dow Jones Industrial Average
 ### [ The Dow Jones Industrial Average falls more than 300 points due to concerns about weaknesses in the United States housing market and weak profit results. ](/news/2007/07/26/the-dow-jones-industrial-average-falls-more-than-300-points-due-to-concerns-about-weaknesses-in-the-united-states-housing-market-and-weak-p.md)
-_Context: United States, Dow Jones Industrial Average_
+_Context: Dow Jones Industrial Average, United States_

 ##### NASA
 ### [ NASA confirms that it discovered the apparent sabotage of a non-critical component of the International Space Station due to be carried up by the Space Shuttle Endeavour on August 7. ](/news/2007/07/26/nasa-confirms-that-it-discovered-the-apparent-sabotage-of-a-non-critical-component-of-the-international-space-station-due-to-be-carried-up.md)
-_Context: Space Shuttle ''Endeavour'', sabotage, International Space Station, NASA_
+_Context: sabotage, International Space Station, NASA, Space Shuttle ''Endeavour''_

 ##### Car bomb
 ### [ A car bomb in Baghdad kills at least 25 Iraqis and injures at least 50 more. ](/news/2007/07/26/a-car-bomb-in-baghdad-kills-at-least-25-iraqis-and-injures-at-least-50-more.md)